mikemaccana/python-docx/HACKING.markdown

 # How can I contribute?

 Fork the project on github, then send the main project a [pull request](http://github.com/guides/pull-requests).
-The project will then accept your pull (in most cases), which will show your changes part of the changelog for the main project, along with you name and picture.
+The project will then accept your pull (in most cases), which will show your changes part of the changelog for the main project, along with your name and picture.

 # A note about namespaces and LXML